lexterror/8-bit-pixel-fireplace-android-linux/README.md

 -Sound: Click/Tap on the screen to turn the sound on/off<br>
 -CPU: Low usage<br>
--True random and infinite animation (not a video or animated gif)
+-True random and infinite animation (not a video or animated gif) -Doom fire algorithm used
+-Written in JS (Could easily be rewritten in any other language or using a different framework)
 <br><br>
 Requirements:
 <br><br>